s-i-e-v-e/storyteller/README.md

 # Step 4

-You can now use `storyteller` in any directory on your computer as ong as it has an appropriately configured `storyteller.toml` file.
+You can now use `storyteller` in any directory on your computer as long as it has an appropriately configured `storyteller.toml` file.